sig-gis/Liberia_NSC_ForestMonitoringTraining/06_drone/04_Location_Corrections.md

 ### Post Processing Kinematics (PPK)

 This method of correction is done after flying and corrections are made as an additional step using data downloaded from a virtual base station.
-This steps can be used when a base station is not available or proper satellite connection is unattainable.
-Similarly to RTK, an additional module is typically needed on the drone.
+This method can be used when a base station is not available or proper satellite connection is unattainable.
+Like RTK, an additional module is required on the drone.

 ### Ground Control Points (GCP)